dimkauzh/fusion-engine-old/README.md

 ![logo](https://user-images.githubusercontent.com/106883655/233103547-5693b2a3-22b9-4b68-ac2a-7220f16d48df.png)

-Fusion is a game engine for creating graphical applications using the OpenGL and GLFW library and the programming language Lua.
+Fusion is a game engine for creating graphical applications using the OpenGL and GLFW library and the programming language C++.
 It provides a simple interface for creating windows, rendering graphics, and handling user input.
 It is and engine to create games fast and easy!